Map-A-Droid/MAD-docs/installation/phonesetup.md

 6. On the password page it should tell you your Device Count allowed.
 Create a new device password and copy that.

 7. Go back to PogoDroid.
-Use your email address and that new "Device Password" you setup in the previous step.
+Use your email address and that new "Device Password" you set up in the previous step.

 8. Now it's time to configure PogoDroid.